risatrix/dailyowl/README.md

 ## Fun with CLTK and Heroku!
 Well, that was exciting.
 Here's what didn't work:

-1. Using any Python install method in the post_compile hook.
-The console would say it was downloading the data, but after all was said and done there was not a trace of the cltk_data folder anywhere in Heroku-uploaded repo.
-Interestingly, if I used the same commands in the Python shell from within `heroku bash`, everything installed just fine.
+1. Using any Python install method from within the `post_compile` hook.
+When the hook ran during deployment, the console said it was downloading the data, but after all was said and done there was not a trace of the `cltk_data` folder anywhere in the Heroku repo.
+Fun!
+Interestingly, if I used the individual Python commands from within the `heroku run bash` Python shell, everything installed just fine.
+If I created a separate Python install script file and ran it from the bash shell, it also worked just fine.
+Trying to do any of that from the post_compile hook?
+So much nope.

 2. Flat-out copying the compiled cltk_data folders into the repo.
+(Yes, I know.)
-None of the subfolders under `model` would upload to heroku.
-Again, if I ran the python install commands from bash, or I ran git from bash, the folders would populate correctly.
+When I uploaded the entire compiled `cltk_data` folder to Heroku, all subfolders under `model` disappeared.
+Again, if I ran the Python install commands from the shell in bash, or I used git to clone them from within bash, the subfolders would populate correctly.

+This lead me using git from the `post_compile` script to clone the models data, and it worked. ¯\_(ツ)_/¯

+I manually recreated the folder structure that cltk expects, and added it to the path in my main file, and that worked too.

-My suspicion is that this has to do with write permissions or some such, but I'm not being paid to figure this out.
+My suspicion is that the pre-compile/upload issues have to do with write permissions or some such, but figuring that out is above my current pay grade.
+Better yet, someone who's getting paid can add CLTK to the Python buildpack!
+But definitely not me!

-I tried creating the folders manually in post_compile and using git to clone the models data, and it worked, so I'm going with that for now.